 On the south banks of the Hawkesbury River, the Cattai National Park is a large area with many picnic shelters and woodfire barbecue areas.
 This would be a great place for families with older kids, as the surrounding area is perfect for outdoor activities like waterskiing, wakeboarding, canoeing, space for the kids to run around and ride their bikes or even spend a weekend family camping.
 In May, the campsite is a carpet of autumn leaves with such a dreamy atmosphere.
 The Hawkesbury becomes a gorgeous kaleidoscope of colour from deep reds to golden yellows from the plane and maple trees scattered along the banks of the river.

-Blue Mountains Botanic Gardens, Mount Tomah Behold a dazzling display as trees are set ablaze with red, orange and gold.
-The autumn display is one of the most popular for the Blue Mountains region and this year’s optimal conditions – a combination of warm days and cool nights – have resulted in an especially dramatic show of colour.
-In 2018, visitors should drop in during May, before the leaves fall down!
-Visitors are urged to check out the Plant Explorers Walk, Brunet Garden, the Formal Garden, and the trees near the Visitor Centre for extra special displays.
+Behold a dazzling display as trees are set ablaze with red, orange and gold.
+The autumn display at the Botanic Gardens is one of the most popular in the Blue Mountains region and optimal conditions – a combination of warm days and cool nights – resulted in an especially dramatic show of colour!
+Visitors should drop in during May before the leaves fall down, and are urged to check out the Plant Explorers Walk, Brunet Garden, the Formal Garden, and the trees near the Visitor Centre for extra special displays.

 More Nature Experiences For Kids

 Thanks to Hasbro: This article is brought to you in partnership with Hasbro Gaming our Supporting Brand Partner for the Unplug & Play Initiative.